 Alcohol is allowed on the AIP when used in cooking.
 Also, sherry keeps in the fridge for 1 month after opening the bottle.
 Personally, I hate buying a whole bottle of something when a recipe only calls for 1/3 cup.
 Luckily, this sauce is so delicious, you can happily make it with other fish, or as a base for meat and veggie stir-fries.
 But just to be sure you’re not wasting your money, here are two other delicious recipes to help you use up that bottle:

 - Chicken Liver Pate

-- Lobster Thai Soup (Just skip the chili peppers in this recipe, if you’re on the AIP.)
+- Lobster Thai Soup (Just skip the chili peppers and black pepper, for AIP.)

 This post is linked to the following blog carnivals: